PowerSpy/FlappyBird-AI-NEAT/README.md

 1. Install requirements
    - pygame
    - neat-python

-If it doesn't run properly install the specific versions using
+If it doesn't run properly install the specific versions using:
 ```python
 pip install -r requirements.txt
 ```